WBL - Buffalo, NY

 By 1963 it was apparent from these February and July newspaper articles that RCA was not making a profit on the station and had sought FCC permission to shut it down.
 Substantial rate increases and reduced service hours were employed to keep the station, which shipping interests deemed as essential, operating.
 New ownership for the station was also explored at this time, but no ownership change was made, and RCA continued to operate it.

 However, two years later, in February of 1965 this Buffalo Evening News article indicates that RCA had had enough, and would be asking the FCC for permission to close WBL down or would, "practically give it away to any agency interested in maintaining ship-shore radio service."

 This RMCA document from sometime in the late 1950s to 1966 gives the WBL frequencies and schedules for one year in that time period.
 Note that the last paragraph concerns a frequency change for the RMCA inland rivers stations, and indicated that it is scheduled for Oct.
-31. Knowing the year of this change would date this document.
-Can anyone help with this?
+31. Unfortunately I don't know the year of this change.

 The last article